mattmeist/scrape_tripadvisor_reviews/README.md

 ### This Script Returns:

-A single csv file with all scrapable reviews for the top attractions in your stated city.
+- A single csv file with top attractions for your listed city.
+- Reviews: Multiple .csv files (one for each attraction) of all scrapable reviews for the top attractions in your stated city.
+- Questions: Multiple .csv files (one for each attraction) of all scrapable questions for the top attractions in your stated city.
+- Answers: Multiple .csv files (one for each attraction) of all scrapable answers for the top attractions in your stated city.

 ### How This Script Works: